 How to Budget When Income Changes Every Month (Even on Irregular Pay)

-A beginner guide to budgeting with variable income that can help you cover essentials, smooth out income swings, and plan even when pay is unpredictable.
+A calm beginner guide to budgeting variable income.
+Cover essentials, smooth out income swings, and plan ahead even when your pay is unpredictable.

 Most budgeting advice quietly assumes you know what's landing in your account each month.
 When you don't, the whole thing falls apart.
 Freelancers, tip earners, gig workers, seasonal staff — you're all planning around a number that won't sit still.
+Freelancers especially will want our variable-income budgeting guide.
 The way through isn't to guess better.
 It's to build your plan around your essentials and a deliberately cautious income figure, so the good months and the lean ones both already have a plan waiting.

 The short version